 HVA 1301 Air & Water Distribution Systems

-Theory and practice of fluid flow in HVAC distribution systems, including water system design and analysis, duct design and analysis, fan and pump selection, valve and damper selection and Testing, Adjusting, and Balancing (TAB) procedures.
+Theory and practice of fluid flow in HVAC distribution systems, including water systems, sizing and performance, duct system sizing and performance, fan and pump selection, operation, and performance, valve and damper selection and Testing, Adjusting, and Balancing (TAB) procedures.
 Hand calculations and use of computer-based design and analysis tools; select hands-on laboratory studies reinforce basic principles; proper installation practices are also included.
 Two classroom, three lab hours per week.

 Division: Science, Mathematics and Engineering